 ISTANBUL INTERNATIONAL OMBUDSMAN CONFERENCE

+Key Note Speech by Kazi Reazul Hoque

-onourable Chairman of the National Human Rights Commission
+Chairman of the National Human Rights Commission Bangladesh

-Focus area: Fight against Racism, Xenophobia and Hate Speech: A case study of Rohingya
+Title: Fight against Racism, Xenophobia and Hate Speech: A case study of Rohingya

-Honourable Chairperson, respected panellist, distinguished ladies and gentlemen,
+Honourable Chairperson, distinguished Ombudsmen, panellist, ladies and gentlemen,

 Assalamu’alaikum and very good morning to you all.

 Allow me to start by conveying greetings from the National Human Rights Commission Bangladesh.
-I am very pleased to be a part of this endeavour and .
-Let me thank the organizers for inviting me and for the warm reception and gracious hospitality accorded to me.
+I am very pleased to be a part of this endeavour .
+Let me thank the organizers for inviting me and also for their warm reception and gracious hospitality.

 Today I would like to present you a case study which contains all the ingredients of racism, xenophobia and hate speech.
 I do not find any issue other than Rohingya crisis in the contemporary world that could do the full justice to the title of this particular session.